-The resort studio has built a portfolio of hotels and recreational facilities that offer peaceful refuge from day to day life.
-This work naturally began with ski lodges of the green mountains, and soon grew to include mountain resorts in the Adirondacks and the Rockies.
+The hospitality studio built a portfolio of hotels and recreational facilities that offer peaceful refuge from day to day life.
+This work began with ski lodges of the green mountains, and soon grew to include mountain resorts in the Adirondacks and the Rockies.
 Lake Placid Lodge is a luxurious 35 guest suite inn that combines rustic elegance with the comfort of a mountain retreat, designed in the tradition of the grand Adirondack lodges of the turn of the century.

 In the workplace studio, TruexCullins is pushing the envelope with high performance commercial buildings that rise to meet the challenges of the twenty-first century.
-One such example is the LEED-Gold Certified aircraft hangar and public terminal for Heritage Aviation at the Burlington International Airport.
+One such example was the LEED-Gold Certified aircraft hangar and public terminal for Heritage Aviation at the Burlington International Airport.
 A 1955-era Air National Guard hangar was stripped down to the steel and rebuilt as a model of sustainability for the aviation industry.

 The interior design studio grew to specialize in hospitality design, producing site-specific design solutions uniquely tied to their locale, from Maine to California.
 At Hotel Vermont, the locavore movement was expanded to the interior design for a uniquely branded guest experience that is specific to the property and its location.